-If preeclampsia does not have severe features and occurs before 37 weeks, outpatient treatment is possible; it includes modified activity (modified rest), BP measurements, laboratory monitoring, fetal nonstress testing, and physician visits at least once a week.
+If maternal and fetal status are reassuring, outpatient treatment is possible; it includes modified activity (modified rest), BP measurements, laboratory monitoring, fetal nonstress testing, and physician visits at least once a week.

-However, most patients who have preeclampsia without severe features require hospitalization, at least initially.
-As long as no criteria for preeclampsia with severe features are met, delivery can occur (eg, by induction) at 37 weeks.
+As long as no criteria for preeclampsia with severe features develop, delivery can occur (eg, by induction) at 37 weeks.

 As soon as eclampsia is diagnosed, magnesium sulfate must be given to prevent seizures from recurring.
-If patients have preeclampsia with severe features, magnesium sulfate can be given to prevent seizures.
-Magnesium sulfate is given for 24 hours postpartum.
+If patients have preeclampsia with severe features, magnesium sulfate may be given to prevent seizures.
+Magnesium sulfate is given for 12 to 24 hours postpartum.
 Whether patients who have preeclampsia without severe features always require magnesium sulfate before delivery is controversial.

-Magnesium sulfate 4 g IV over 20 minutes is given, followed by a constant IV infusion of about 1 to 3 g/hour, with supplemental doses as necessary.
-Dose is adjusted based on the patient’s reflexes.
+Magnesium sulfate 4 g IV over 20 minutes is given, followed by a constant IV infusion of 2 g/hour.
+Dose is adjusted based on the patient’s symptoms or on whether renal insufficiency is present.
 Patients with abnormally high magnesium levels (eg, with magnesium levels > 10 mEq/L or a sudden decrease in reflex reactivity), cardiac dysfunction (eg, with dyspnea or chest pain), or hypoventilation after treatment with magnesium sulfate can be treated with calcium gluconate 1 g IV.

 IV magnesium sulfate may cause lethargy, hypotonia, and transient respiratory depression in neonates.
 However, serious neonatal complications are uncommon.

-If oral intake is prohibited, hospitalized patients are given IV Ringer lactate or 0.9% normal saline solution, beginning at about 125 mL/hour (to increase urine output).
+If oral intake is prohibited, hospitalized patients are given IV Ringer lactate or 0.9% normal saline solution, beginning at about 125 mL/hour (to maintain hemodynamic status).
 Persistent oliguria is treated with a carefully monitored fluid challenge.
 Diuretics are usually not used.
 Monitoring with a pulmonary artery catheter is rarely necessary and, if needed, is done in consultation with a critical care specialist and in an intensive care unit (ICU).
 Anuric patients with normovolemia may require renal vasodilators or dialysis.

 If seizures occur despite magnesium therapy, diazepam or lorazepam can be given IV to stop seizures, and IV hydralazine or labetalol is given in a dose titrated to lower systolic BP to 140 to 155 mm Hg and diastolic BP to 90 to 105 mm Hg.